oh-haiku/oh-haiku/doc/SDD.md

 - Twitter4J

 ### Boundary conditions
 Text entered that does not agree with SMS or Twitter requirements are not changed to accommodate those requirements.
+It is up to the user to correct those errors.
 A Haiku cannot, however, be saved if the text input is empty (including whitespace).

 ### Release Procedure
 A release occurs when a set predefined features are implemented.
 Test for older features and new features are performed, as well as unit tests.
 The result of these are documented in a test report.
 The coverage of the tests are inluded in the test report.